SebMouren/command-line-api-wiki/Using-the-API.md

 # Using the System.CommandLine API

-To illustrate how to use System.CommandLine API, this walkthrough reimplements `dotnet tool` portion of the .NET Core SDK, using the sample app `dotmetal`.
+To illustrate how to use System.CommandLine API, this walkthrough reimplements the `dotnet tool` portion of the .NET Core SDK, using the sample app `dotnetmetal`.
 A simpler approach is offered by the DragonFruit application model and we hope additional application models will be created to fit other scenarios.
 You want to use the System.CommandLine API when the application models don't support features you're application needs.
-This sample is called `dotmetal` because this is how you work "on the metal" directly with System.CommandLine.
+This sample is called `dotnetmetal` because this is how you work "on the metal" directly with System.CommandLine.

 ## The basic parser